-By using the Citation Finder in macropus (formerly known as HubMed), reference lists from PDFs, or Word documents can easily be converted into search results and then imported into bibliographic management software such as RefWorks or EndNote.
+Using the Citation Finder (formerly known as macropus, formerly known as HubMed), reference lists from PDFs, or Word documents can be converted into search results and then imported into bibliographic management software such as Zotero or EndNote.

-Note: this tool only works with citations which can be found in PubMed.acropus and follow steps below.
+Note: this tool only works with citations which can be found in PubMed

 2. Copy and paste your references from Word or PDF where it indicates "Enter a list of citations".